 What are the pros and cons of banking with Halifax?

-- Online banking.
-Access your Halifax savings accounts online or over the phone.
+- Online/app/phone/in-person banking.
+Access your Halifax savings accounts online, in the app or over the phone.
 You can even head into a branch too.

 - Flexibility.
 As an established bank Halifax offers a range of savings options, whatever your situation.

 - Quick application.
 Open an account online quickly and easily.

 - Good rates for kids.
 Halifax often has market-leading rates on kids savers.

 - Savers prize draw.
 If you hold over £5,000 in savings with Halifax, you could be in with a chance of winning a prize payout.